Lily-G1/Bash_Scripts/README.md

 # Bash_Scripts
-## Automated scripts created with the Bash scripting language
+## Automated scripts created with the Bash
 - weather.sh: returns weather forecast for a specified location
     - You must have 'curl' installed on your system `$ sudo apt install curl`
     - Run script with -h / --help option to see help page OR -l <location> / --location <location> to see weather report of specified location.
 E.g: